-During the year under review, STDC demonstrated a high level of environmental and high level of administrative performance in relation to the Eltham landfill consent as defined in Section 1.1.5.
+During the year, STDC demonstrated a high level of environmental and administrative performance in relation to the Eltham landfill consent as defined in Section 1.1.5.

-In the 2018-2019 Annual Report, it was recommended:
+In the 2019-2020 Annual Report, it was recommended:

-- 1. THAT in the first instance, the monitoring of discharges from the closed landfill at Eltham in the 2019-2020 year continue at the same level as in 2018-2019. - 2.
-THAT should there be any issues with environmental or administrative performance in 2019-2020, monitoring of the closed landfill at Eltham may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT in the first instance, the monitoring of discharges from the closed landfill at Eltham in the 2020-2021 year continue at the same level as in 2019-2020. - 2.
+THAT should there be any issues with environmental or administrative performance in 2020-2021, monitoring of the closed landfill at Eltham may be adjusted to reflect any additional investigation or intervention as found necessary.